 The movie theater in La Paz boasts four screens, attempting to compete with the satellite dishes becoming ubiquitous on residential rooftops.
 Every other middle-class Mexican seems to have a cell-phone on his or her belt, if not attached to his/her ear, and jet-skis slash the calm waters, weaving through the anchored sailboats of the expatriate cruising community.

 With the majority of the Mexican population well under the age of 35, and television now well over the age of 50, it should come as no surprise, perhaps, that this part of the country has so completely succumbed to the cultural imperialism of the north.
-In reality, it seems that the “modern” North American expatriates on our cruising blow-boats are the quaint, anachronistic throw-backs nostalgically clinging to an earlier, more leisurely-paced age while modern Mexico races gleefully into the 21st century.
+In reality, it seems that the modern North American expatriates on our cruising blow-boats are the quaint, anachronistic throw-backs nostalgically clinging to an earlier, more leisurely-paced age while modern Mexico races gleefully into the 21st century.
 But, really, how can it help it?
-To paraphrase the classic Mexican lament, “...so far from God, so close to California....”.
+To paraphrase the classic Mexican lament, ...so far from God, so close to California.....Turning to more mundane matters, during our visit in La Paz, Mike has busied himself with the traditional activities of a boat owner: fixing things on the boat.
+Besides the alternator bracket, he replaced a balky fuel pump and swapped out a fuel filter, installed screens to cover the port-holes which will hopefully keep out the biting bobitos and mosquitoes of San Blas and points south, and is working on splicing lines for a new vang.

-Meanwhile, I have been reading Octavio Paz’ classic essay examining the character of Mexico, Labyrinth of Solitude, which undoubtedly accounts for some the maudlin introspection evidenced above.
+Meanwhile, I have been reading Octavio Paz classic essay examining the character of Mexico, Labyrinth of Solitude, which undoubtedly accounts for some the maudlin introspection evidenced above.
 In a few days, we will begin provisioning the boat for the crossing to Puerto Vallarta which should begin on or about December 3 and take a couple, maybe three, days.

 Meanwhile, it is Thanksgiving, and I, for one, have much to be thankful for.
-This includes, perhaps, a traditional turkey dinner and satellite-mediated football game at the local cruiser’s bar which should be commencing shortly.
+This includes, perhaps, a traditional turkey dinner and satellite-mediated football game at the local cruisers bar which should be commencing shortly.
 Until next time, hasta luego y que les vaya bien!

 John Sherman